The Culebra Ferry sunk my plans to visit Culebra Island off of Puerto Rico. But, you don’t have to make the same mistakes as I did.

 The ferry from Ceiba takes about 45 minutes so plan accordingly when choosing which ferry departure and return make sense for what you want to do on the island or back on Puerto Rico later in the evening.

 Mistake #3: Getting Tickets too late on the Day of my Trip.

 According to the Culebra ferry schedule online, I planned on the 10:30 a.m. ferry.
-My plan was to get there for about 9:30, which I thought should be enough time to park, get a ticket, maybe even grab a cup of coffee and cue up for a ferry ride.
+My plan was to get there at about 9:30, which I thought should be enough time to park, get a ticket, maybe even grab a cup of coffee, and cue up for a ferry ride.

 I planned my drive using the Waze app, which worked perfectly during my whole Puerto Rico trip I might add.
 It suggested I leave my hotel by 8 am so I left by 7:30…just in case.